-One thing to remember is that advertised front doors costs usually don’t include installation, delivery, hinges, disposal of an old door and sometimes VAT.
+One thing to remember is that advertised front door costs usually don’t include installation, delivery, hinges, disposal of an old door and, in some cases, VAT.
 This means a composite front door with a £450 price attached could end up costing more in the region of £1,000.
-Doors with side windows and panels tend to cost more to be installed.
+And remember, front doors with side windows and panels tend to cost more to be installed.

 When narrowing down different products, try to get at least three quotes from different suppliers to see the differences in what’s included and what is not to get an accurate cost average.

-If you’re confident in measuring up skills, employing a local tradesperson to fit an external door (or fitting it DIY) can save money, but runs the risk of a low standard of finish and incorrect measurements.
+If you’re confident in measuring up skills, employing a local tradesperson to fit your front door (or fitting it DIY) can save money, but runs the risk of a low standard of finish and incorrect measurements.

-Of course when choosing between wooden, plastic or aluminium front doors, cost will be a huge influence, but getting the style of door right is just as important when thinking about kerb appeal.
+Getting the style of front door right is just as important as cost when thinking about kerb appeal.

 For older homes, timber is a sympathetic choice and might complement overall aesthetic of the property than, say, plastic.
 If your home is Georgian or Victorian, it could pay to research a good match for the period — for instance, late Georgian homes added fan lights where those earlier in the period completely filled the doorway with solid wood.